Skip to content

 Aonach Shasuinn — common questions

-How hard is Aonach Shasuinn?
+What difficulty is Aonach Shasuinn?

-Can I bring my dog up Aonach Shasuinn?
+Can dogs go up Aonach Shasuinn?

-Is there mobile signal on Aonach Shasuinn?
+Will I get phone signal on Aonach Shasuinn?

 EE/Vodafone usable at the Cluanie Inn and on the dam road; no signal once into the Caorann Mor or on the summit